 |Financial Planning Program Fees|

 Although the employee benefit plan fiduciary service is part of Atlas’ group of advisory services, it’s not the only company involved in managing it.
-One of the firm’s affiliates, BAM Advisor Services, LLC, also has discretionary authority.
-Because of this, the two firms combine their annual fees into one lump sum that it charges clients, as illustrated in the table below:
+One of the firm’s affiliates, Buckingham Strategic Partners, LLC, also has discretionary authority.
+Because of this, the two firms combine their annual fees into one lump sum that it charges clients.

 What to Watch Out For